 Home/Episode Companions

-Companion essays that take each episode further than the runtime allows — sources, counter-arguments, and what the episode had to leave on the cutting-room floor.
+Long-form essays for each episode of The Cultural Context of Knowledge.
+Companion pieces that take each one further than the runtime allows — sources, counter-arguments, and what the audio had to leave on the cutting-room floor.

 All companions.